Ethnobotany: Medieval and Renaissance

-During the medieval period, ethnobotanical studies were commonly found connected with monasticism.
-However, most botanical knowledge was kept in gardens such as physic gardens attached to hospitals and religious buildings.
+During the medieval period, ethnobotanical studies were often conducted in connection with monasticism.
+However, most botanical knowledge was kept in gardens, such as physic gardens attached to hospitals and religious buildings.
 It was thought of in practical use terms for culinary and medical purposes and the ethnographic element was not studied as a modern anthropologist might approach ethnobotany today.

 Age of Reason

 In 1732, Carl Linnaeus carried out a research expedition in Scandinavia asking the Sami people about their ethnological usage of plants.

-The age of enlightenment saw a rise in economic botanical exploration.
+The Age of Enlightenment saw a rise in economic botanical exploration.
 Alexander von Humboldt collected data from the New World, and James Cook's voyages brought back collections and information on plants from the South Pacific.
 At this time major botanical gardens were started, for instance the Royal Botanic Gardens, Kew in 1759.
 The directors of the gardens sent out gardener-botanist explorers to care for and collect plants to add to their collections.

 As the 18th century became the 19th, ethnobotany saw expeditions undertaken with more colonial aims rather than trade economics such as that of Lewis and Clarke which recorded both plants and the peoples encountered use of them.
 Edward Palmer collected material culture artifacts and botanical specimens from people in the North American West (Great Basin) and Mexico from the 1860s to the 1890s.
 Through all of this research, the field of "aboriginal botany" was established—the study of all forms of the vegetable world which aboriginal peoples use for food, medicine, textiles, ornaments and more.